Emotional CPR (eCPR)

 - How eCPR is an effective suicide prevention approach

 - How eCPR is useful for law enforcement/public safety personnel

-CARF International recommends eCPR as “a holistic, empowering approach to assisting persons served to cope with emotional crisis”.
-In their 2013 Behavioral Healthcare standards manual, it is included as an example under the training requirement for direct service providers.
-CARF is the largest behavioral healthcare accrediting organization in the world.
+CARF International cites eCPR as “a holistic, empowering approach to assisting persons served to cope with emotional crisis” in their Behavioral Health Standards Manual. eCPR is included as an example of staff training in the use of alternative interventions.
+CARF accredits health and human services, including behavioral health, on five continents.

 International Association of Chiefs of Police Recommends eCPR